Anatomy of a Pilot

 Script_TitlePageI did an earlier post of match-the-pilot title-to-the show, but here’s a fresh batch.
-Some are obvious, so are not.
+Some are obvious, some are not.
 See if you can guess which shows’ pilots these are:

 1. Give Me a Ring Sometime